An Explainable Transformer-based Model for Phishing Email Detection: A Large Language Model Approach: Explainability Analysis

+In addition to LIME, we used Transformers Interpret to analyze model interpretability through comparable phishing examples.
+This tool examines how each token influences the model's final prediction to generate token-level attribution scores.
+Since RoBERTa uses a BPE tokenizer, complex or rare words are broken into smaller word units, making it easier for the model to handle out-of-vocabulary terms.
+Figure~\ref{fig:Interpret_Explanation} illustrates a visual interpretation for phishing email samples, where tokens highlighted in green contributed positively to the classification as phishing email, and tokens in red contributed negatively.

-According to the analysis, both explainable approaches explain how the suggested model predicts "Phishing Email" for each of the two tested input texts, but they differ in how they define explanation.
-LIME mostly uses small textual modifications to evaluate the impact of the model's prediction on the entire text, while Transformer Interpret employs an attention mechanism to examine each segment of the input sequence.
-Furthermore, in the LIME and Transformer Interpret explanation processes, the resulting quantity of tokens, words, or sub-words differs for the two phishing email contents.
-The positive words are mainly responsible for the predicting class.
-More specifically, when those words are present in a text that time model predicts a class.
-A comprehensive difference between the two explainable AI techniques is shown in Fig.~\ref{fig:LIME_Interpret_Score1} and Fig.~\ref{fig:LIME_Interpret_Score2}.
-The number of scoring percentages for those email texts is not the same for LIME and Transformer Interpret.
-This is only because the working procedures of those techniques are not the same.
+According to the analysis, both explainable approaches explain how the suggested model predicts "Phishing Email" for each of the tested input samples.
+However, those techniques differ fundamentally in how the explanations are generated.
+LIME primarily uses small textual perturbations to evaluate the impact of individual words on the model's prediction across the entire text.
+At the same time, Transformers Interpret employs a gradient-based explanation technique to analyze the contribution of each token or sub-word to the model’s final prediction.
+Furthermore, in the LIME and Transformers Interpret explanation processes, the resulting quantity of tokens, words, or sub-words differs for the two phishing email samples.
+In both techniques, the positively contributing words are mainly responsible for the predicted class.
+More specifically, the presence of those tokens significantly increases the likelihood of the model predicting the sample as phishing.

+In our study, we found that both methods can have opposite polarities for the same words.
+For example, one explainable method finds a word to be positive and the other negative, which can lead to confusion in the mind of end-users.
+To address this issue, we developed our hybrid approach, LITA, for our analysis.
+By integrating the complementary strengths of the two methods, we achieve a more balanced explanation.
+The LITA also generated explanations for two phishing samples shown in Fig.~\ref{fig:LITA_Explanation}; and Table~\ref{tblLITA1} and Table~\ref{tblLITA2} present the top 15 words ranked by their LIME scores for each sample, along with the corresponding scores from Transformers Interpret and the hybrid LITA approach.
+These tables present quantitative evidence that highlights interpretability differences between both individual methods and illuminates how LITA reconciles aligned and conflicting attributions to improve clarity and trust.